thanksforlistening/subaru-vip/README.md

 * **[Dealers that participate in the VIP program](yes.md)**
 * [Dealers that **DO NOT** participate in the VIP program](no.md)

-## How to Contribute

-### I want to add or update a dealership's status

-Great, thanks!

-You can either:
+## Add or Update a Dealership

-* Fill out this Google Form: [LINK TO FORM](https://forms.gle/7XwP854e5ymDgcyKA) (No google account needed)
+The simplest option is to **fill out this Google Form: [LINK TO FORM](https://forms.gle/7XwP854e5ymDgcyKA)** (No google account needed)

+Alternatively, if you have a (free) GitHub account, you can also:

-* [Create an issue](https://github.com/thanksforlistening/subaru-vip/issues/new?assignees=thanksforlistening&labels=&template=add-or-update-dealership-information.md&title=Update+dealer+information) with a note on what should be updated (GitHub account required (free))
+* [Create an issue](https://github.com/thanksforlistening/subaru-vip/issues/new?assignees=thanksforlistening&labels=&template=add-or-update-dealership-information.md&title=Update+dealer+information) with a note on what should be updated
-* OR fork/clone this repo, update the chart yourself, and [make a pull request](https://github.com/thanksforlistening/subaru-vip/compare) (GitHub account required (free))
+* OR fork/clone this repo, update the chart yourself, and [make a pull request](https://github.com/thanksforlistening/subaru-vip/compare)

-Either way, I'll need to approve it before it goes live, so please be patient.
+**I'll need to approve any updates** before they goes live, so please be patient.

-Check other open issues or pull requests before adding your own to make sure someone else hasn't already requested this same change.
+Check other [open issues](https://github.com/thanksforlistening/subaru-vip/issues) or [pull requests](https://github.com/thanksforlistening/subaru-vip/pulls) before adding your own to make sure someone else hasn't already requested this same change.

 ## More info